 I remember getting dressed for Mother’s Day and feeling that my favorite J Brand jeans were a bit tight, and that my new cream-colored Marc Jacobs sweater kept lifting up slightly to reveal too much of my stomach.
 (My Mom kindly shared at a later date that she had noticed this too!)
 I definitely did not recall the sweater being too short when I bought it.
 At this point, I was just barely pregnant.
 As the time drew closer to expect my period, I figured I had PMS, since I often had symptoms up to 2 weeks beforehand.
 I had the usual bloating, breast tenderness and swelling, and couple pound increase on the scale.
 I did not notice anything too crazy at all.

 At that time I was also very excited and preoccupied getting ready for a long weekend trip to Paris.
 It would be my first time there!
 When I clearly missed my period (in the past it came like clockwork), I had a good feeling I could be pregnant, but continued packing for my trip.
-The doctor wouldn’t see me until I was at least 6 weeks along anyhow, so it was all I could do to carry on with my Paris plans.
+My doctor specialized in Advanced Urology wouldn’t be able to run my general medical tests until I was at least 6 weeks along anyhow, so it was all I could do to carry on with my Paris plans.
 At this point I already packed a couple of more forgiving outfits, as I felt pretty bloated.
 (Although I was not aware at the time, I found out from the doctor that early weight gain in pregnancy is NOT baby weight at all, but instead due to changes in hormone levels.)

 Eating, Exercising, and Napping (!) in Paris

 I had an amazing trip and enjoyed every second of my time in Paris.
 My eating and exercising habits while there were a reflection of both my travel habits and suspected pregnancy.